List of Alex Rider characters: Yassen Gregorovich

 For all his skills, Yassen is obviously best known for his assassinations; throughout the series, his reputation seems to be one of a man who makes no mistakes, and he is considered an active threat by MI6.
 He has been employed by Iraq, Serbia, Libya, and China.
 It is suggested that his training included, as is demonstrated on a single occasion when he convinces Alex not to shoot him by describing what will happen when he pulls the trigger, basic psychological warfare.
 He was also an expert with conventional weaponry and terrorist techniques, though both are demonstrated only once throughout the series before his death.
 Yassen made another appearance (in a scene set in the past) in the seventh book of the series, Snakehead.
 He was fluent in nine languages and was learning Japanese at the time of his death, while working with Damian Cray.

 Yassen was at least partially instructed by Alex Rider's late father, Ian's brother, John Rider, an MI6 agent under deep cover working as an unspecified instructor for Scorpia on the Italian island of Malagosto.
 Yassen is in debt to John Rider; during a joint assignment in the Amazon, Rider, under the alias of Hunter, saved his student's life by shooting a black widow spider that had crawled onto Yassen's throat, killing their planned target with the same bullet.
 Although it left a notable scar on Yassen's neck, it was something which Yassen never forgot.
 Though Alex does not initially realise the reason, Yassen demonstrates some care for the boy, on more than one occasion sparing his life when he could have easily killed him.
 Before his death, Yassen actually tells Alex he respected John Rider and is glad that his son (Alex) could be with him in the last moments of his life.

 He was shot and killed by his then-employer Damian Cray after he refused to kill Alex and Sabina, claiming that he did not kill children (though evidence in the last book would suggest it had more to do with his reluctance to kill Alex).
 However he lived long enough to tell Alex to find Scorpia in Venice.

-Yassen Gregorovich is described as attractive, having blonde hair (though in the Stormbreaker film he has red hair), pale blue eyes, pale skin, distinctly chiselled lips, and "almost feminine eyelashes".
+Yassen Gregorovich is described as attractive, having blonde hair (red hair in the Stormbreaker film and dark hair in the series), pale blue eyes, pale skin, distinctly chiselled lips, and "almost feminine eyelashes".
 He also has a long, distinctive scar along his neck (a result of the aforementioned incident with the black widow).
 Yassen's relaxed and graceful poise is often compared to that of a dancer.

-He is portrayed by Damian Lewis in the film and Thomas Levin in the series.
+He is portrayed by Damian Lewis in the film and Thomas Levin in the series; in the series, Yassen is a recurring character who frequently crosses paths with Alex, even "mentoring" him when he joins SCORPIA.